asmuth-archive/logjoin/readme.md

 Message Format
 --------------

-a publish on the the redis channel should look like this:
+every message sent to the udp socket should be utf-8 encoded and look like this:

     format: bucket_id|||data